keptn-sandbox/keptn-azure-devops-extension/README.md

 Bugfix in startEvaluation.
 Endpoint does not require evaluation in body.
 * **1.3.5**
 Fix issue 34 by implementing delivery and generic triggered events.
+* **1.3.6**
+Improvement issue 35 by implementing wait for evaluation, delivery and generic triggered events.

 Created by `Bert Van der Heyden, Inetum-RealDolmen`.
 Also available via the MarketPlace: https://marketplace.visualstudio.com/items?itemName=RealdolmenDevOps.keptn-integration